 Extinct Cercidiphyllum species

-For this list of katsura species to be truly complete, it’s interesting to reflect on past kastura species that are today nowhere to be found.
+For this list of katsura species to be truly complete, it’s interesting to reflect on past kastura species that are today extinct.
 Cercidiphyllum-like plants started appearing around 90 million years ago and spanned the planet.

 - Each area developed unique species.